-I. An overview of the war remnants museum
+I. An overview of the War Remnants Museum

 The War Remnants Museum is one of the most renowned places of historical interest for many years in Ho Chi Minh City.
 The Vietnam War is a war of great influence in modern world history.
-To thoroughly understand the Vietnam War, many tourists, especially those from the West, have visited the museum to learn about how Vietnam could manage to clinch a landslide victory over the US and the aftermath of this war.
+To thoroughly understand the Vietnam War, many tourists, especially those from the West, have visited the museum to learn about how Vietnam managed to clinch a landslide victory over the US and the aftermath of this war.

 II.
 The history of the museum